 To join the LGBT Lawyers Division you must create a free My Law Society account.
 Once you are in your My Law Society personal homepage click on ‘Special interests’.
 Click on ‘Diversity and Inclusion Divisions’ to select the LGBT+ Lawyers Division (and any other Divisions you might like to join).

-If you'd like to learn more about diversity, visit our Diversity Matters page where you will find a number of resources about all areas of diversity and inclusion.
+If you'd like to learn more about diversity, visit our Equality, Diversity and Inclusion page where you will find a number of resources about all areas of diversity and inclusion.